This week, I spent some time updating our Simple Machines Packet. I wanted to let you know that I added several new pages.

 Note: If you already purchased the Simple Machines Packet you should have received an email from SendOwl (the automatic delivery service I use) with the download link within the last day or so.
 If you have any trouble with your download, feel free to email me and I will make sure you get that!
 You can use the contact form above to reach me. 🙂 Liesl

-If you want to know more about what is included in our Simple Machines Packet, visit this post.
+If you want to know more about what is included in our Simple Machines Packet, visit this post or check out the Simple Machines Packet Quick Preview.
 It has more details and lots of pictures to describe what is included.
 It is now well over 30 pages.

 We did this unit when my youngest was in preschool and my older two were in early elementary.
 (We do our units together, so you’ll find some pages that have tracing and others that require the kids to write.
 Use whichever suits your family best!)